Voice Controlled Comparator Improvement Based on Resource Utilization in SoC Ecosystem for Parking Assist System

 Following [18], we introduce the idea of template matching applied to search the relation between the owner’s voice template and its corresponding sample.
 According to measure the similarity, the proposed low computational normalized cross correlation (NCC) coefficient is introduced as

-where xi and yi are defined as an owner’s voice and a user’s voice, respectively.
+where and are defined as an owner’s voice and a user’s voice, respectively.

 It is found that the correlation coefficient can be computed from the sample voice data in order to measure the strength and direction of a relationship between two variables.
 The value of correlation coefficient is between 0 and 1.
 That means if the value is equal to zero, there is no relationship between the predicted values and the actual values.
 As the strength of the relationship between the predicted values and actual value increases and closes to one, so does the correlation coefficient.
 In this research, the correlation coefficient is used for the measurement model, where the input of receiving voice data from Bluetooth device will be compared with the stored command and the results will be sent to control the servo motor as detailed in Table 7.